julianflowers/ONSdatabaker/README.md

+Note - not extensively tested yet so it's as-is for the moment, let me know if you encounter any issues.

 # ONSdatabaker
 Excel Output Transformation language developed for the UK's Office of National Statistics.
 Branched from the original "databaker" repository for the continuation of development.